Laibanasirkhan/Machine-Learning-Series/README.md

 3. Explore each notebook in order to follow the learning flow

 About This Series
 I created this series to strengthen my ML fundamentals and help beginners learn through clear, practical examples.
+This Machine Learning series was created while learning from CampusX, whose structured and practical videos helped strengthen my concepts throughout this journey.

 Laiba Nasir
 AI Student

 ## ⭐ If you find this helpful, feel free to star the repo!